jscottsmith/react-scroll-parallax/README.md

 ## Usage

-Import `ParallaxController` on the client side and call `ParallaxController.init()` to create the global `ParallaxController` which will handle updating all parallax elements on scroll.
+Import `ParallaxController` on the client side and call `ParallaxController.init()` to create the global `ParallaxController` on the `window` which will handle controlling all parallax elements on scroll.
+Ideally, this would be called at the root of your react app on the client.

 ```javascript
 import { ParallaxController } from 'react-scroll-parallax';